 9.6.1 Employees shall be allowed leave of absence with pay and without loss of seniority and benefits for the following reasons:

-Leave of Absence Reason
+Reason Leave of Absence

-Serious fire or flood in Up to three (3) days
+Serious fire or flood in employee's home.
+Up to three (3) days discretion of the employee if it falls on a working day.

-employee's home.

-Employee's marriage One (1) working day at the discretion of
+Employee's marriage One (1) working day at the